DustinHartzler/PharmToTable/wp-content/plugins/affiliate-for-woocommerce/readme.txt

 1. Unzip and upload contents of the plugin to your /wp-content/plugins/ directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Click on 'Affiliate for WooCommerce' option within WordPress admin sidebar
+3. Click on 'Affiliate for WooCommerce' option within WordPress admin > WooCommerce

 = Setting up Affiliate for WooCommerce =